hierror/fotontech-frontend/README.md

 # Environment variables

 After the installation, grab a copy of `.env.example` and rename it to `.env`.
 If you wish, set the port to a value different from default. `REACT_APP_IMG_BASE_URL` refers to the URL of the server where the book cover images are stored.
-Since we don't have any server like this one, we can leave it blank and the `public/covers/` folder will be used. `REACT_APP_API_REST_URL` is the URL of our API rest.
+Since we don't have any server like this one, we can leave it blank and the `public/covers/` folder will be used. `REACT_APP_API_REST_URL` is the URL of our API Rest.

 ## Usage